paliocha/RComPlEx-NF/README.md

 1. **Correlation calculation**:
    - Spearman correlation (default) - robust to outliers, detects monotonic relationships
    - Computes all pairwise gene correlations (gene × gene matrix)
+   - Gene universe is limited to genes that have an ortholog in any other species (ortholog-wide filter applied before correlations)

 2. **Mutual Rank normalization**:
    - Ranks correlations bidirectionally: gene_i → gene_j AND gene_j → gene_i